JuliaGPU/CUDA.jl/README.md

 ## Project Status

-The package is tested against, and being developed for, Julia 1.3 and above.
-Main development and testing happens on Linux, but the package is expected to work on macOS and Windows as well.
+The package is tested against, and being developed for, Julia 1.6 and above.
+Main development and testing happens on x86 Linux, but the package is expected to work on Windows, and on ARM and PowerPC as well.

 ## Questions and Contributions